StanTheAwesomeMan/Hyprland-dotfiles/README.md

 - `jq` to parse json from hyprctl

 ## '.config'
 This folder contains the configs.
+`starship.toml` is for the Starship OMZ (Oh my Zsh) prompt.
 Dependencies are:
 - `playerctl` for my waybar module